teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 When do you want certain things done?
 When do you want the team focused and not interrupted?

 People matter.
 Small things matter.
 Team morale and culture decline if things start to get missed or "forgotten".
-Its often said the 1%'s add up to be 100%.

 Regularly missing even routine things negatively impacts overall team culture and performance if left unchecked.